Yannick-Grunder/API-2021-HTTP-Infra/step5/README.md

 ## How to use

 In order to use this app you need to have docker running on your computer.
-Than you need to start the container from Step 1 and Step 2 without piping the ports:
+Than you need to start the containers app1 and app2 from Step 4 (be sure they are built):
 `docker run --name [CONTAINER NAME] -d [IMAGE NAME]`
 You can do this any number of times just be sure to name the one you want to use.
 You now need to find the IP adresse of these containers using: